-http://www.bloombergindices.com/ubs-bloomberg-cmci-index-family/
+The CMCI Website: the CMCI Website is accessible via the following links: www.bloombergindices.com/ubs-bloomberg-cmci-index-family/

-Bloomberg is committed to very high standards of transparency for any of benchmarks it administers and the CMCI Website is accessible for the general public with no restrictions.
+Bloomberg is committed to very high standards of transparency for any of benchmarks it administers and the CMCI

+Website is accessible for the general public with no restrictions.
 It provides comprehensive index information, technical document(s), presentation materials, and special announcements.

-Bloomberg Professional service: Real time and settlement Index prices as well as important static data and related information are made available on Bloomberg Professional service page CUBS <GO>, CMCX <GO> and CMCN <GO>1 (the "Bloomberg Page").
+Bloomberg Terminal: Real time and settlement Index prices as well as important static data and related information are made available on Bloomberg Terminal page CUBS <GO>, CMCX <GO> and CMCN <GO> (the "Bloomberg Page").
 Bloomberg Tickers for CMCI USD Indices are constructed as shown in Table III.